 Step 3: Consolidate m-dot into responsive

-If you still have m.example.com, the long-term fix is one responsive site at www.example.com.
-Short-term: ensure m-dot has the same content, structured data, and internal links as desktop, with bidirectional rel=alternate and rel=canonical.
+If you still run m.example.com, the durable fix is one responsive site at www.example.com.
+Short-term, give the m-dot the same content, structured data, and internal links as desktop, with correct bidirectional rel="alternate" (desktop → mobile) and rel="canonical" (mobile → desktop).

 Step 4: Emit structured data on every viewport

-JSON-LD must be in the HTML regardless of screen size.
-Never inject it conditionally based on viewport width or user-agent.
+JSON-LD must be in the HTML regardless of screen size, and any URLs inside it must point to the canonical/mobile URL.
+Never inject it conditionally on viewport width or user-agent.

-The hamburger menu should be HTML links hidden by CSS, not links injected by JS on click:
+The hamburger menu’s links should be real <a href> elements present in the HTML and hidden by CSS, not links injected by JS on tap:

 <nav class="mobile-nav">